 Each user of trading-analytical terminal NetTradeX PC gets access to a unique technology, providing an opportunity to create unique Personal Composite Instruments (PCI), the variations of which are restricted by user’s imagination (new cross rates, correlations between various assets, currency indexes, stock portfolios, portfolios for pair trading and many more).

 Watch the introduction video of Personal Composite Instruments

 by creating personal trading instruments

-The technology of creating Personal Composite Instruments (PCI) is developed for technical realization of GeWorko Method (patent pending), in which, in NetTradeX trading platform, the value of the base asset (portfolio) is expressed in the value of the quoted asset (portfolio).
+The technology of creating Personal Composite Instruments (PCI) is developed for technical realization of GeWorko Method (patent pending) in NetTradeX trading platform, where the value of the base asset (portfolio) is expressed in the value of the quoted asset (portfolio).
 The technology allows the following:

 - Creating instruments in form of portfolios with various degrees of complexity, from very simple, including only two assets, to complex combinations, consisting of dozens and hundreds of assets.

 - Including base and quoted assets in the personal instrument, which will result in opening both long and short positions, while making deals.

 - Giving each component (asset) an individual weight.

 - Simple and user-friendly interface of creating PCI, with an opportunity to give weights to components in units of the asset volume, in the U.S. dollars, in percents of the whole volume of the portfolio (of the base or quoted); the U.S. dollar, as an asset, can be included only in the quoted portfolio.